Storytelling in VR

 Ian Thomas

-Ian is narrative director, coder, and writer of video games, films, larp, books, and VR/AR experiences.
+Ian is narrative director, coder, and writer of video games, films, larp, books, live events, and VR/AR experiences.
 He has worked on well over 100 titles.